 What if I have a concern about my accommodations or access to programs, services, or activities?

 If the accommodations that have been provided do not meet your needs, you are responsible for notifying the OSD.
+You can schedule a meeting by calling 952-358-8625 or using our Zoom Accommodation Concern or On-Campus Accommodation Concern scheduling websites.
 If you have attempted to resolve issues related to your accommodations but you feel that Normandale has failed to meet your needs, you may file a complaint.
 Complaints generally are about issues such as:

 - accommodations provided